silhavyj/KIV-FJP-compiler/README.md

 ## Supported features

-In order to make things simpler to understand, we provide a list of every feature available within our programming language.
+In order to make things simpler to understand, we provide a list of every enhancement available within our programming language.
 Overall, we support the following:

 * definition of integer variables
 * definition of integer constants
 * assignment
-* basic arithmetic and logic (+, -, *, /, AND, OR, negation and parentheses, operators for comparing numbers) loop (arbitrary)
+* basic arithmetic and logic (+, -, *, /, AND, OR, negation and parentheses, operators for comparing numbers)
 * loop (arbitrary)
 * simple condition (if without else)
 * definition of a subroutine (procedure, function, method) and its call